cyb3rcr4t0712/ai-evaluation/README.md

 - 📊 **Error Analytics**: Built-in error tagging and explainability
 - 🔧 **SDK + UI**: Use Python or our low-code visual platform
 ---

+## ✨ Why AI-Evaluation SDK?

+- Instantly evaluate LLM and GenAI pipelines — no human-in-the-loop or ground truth required

 ## 📏 Metrics & Evaluation Coverage
 The ai-evaluation package supports a wide spectrum of evaluation metrics across text, image, and audio modalities.
 From functional validations to safety, bias, and summarization quality, our eval templates are curated to support both early-stage prototyping and production-grade guardrails.